Amat-Mamu (daughter of Sin-ilum): Reconstitution of the tablets

 The cuneiform tablets confirming Amat-Mamu's inheritance were stored in the home of her uncle, Ikun-pī-Sîn.
 They were kept separate from the family archive so as not to suggest that the inheritance was part of the family estate.
 It is unknown why they were kept in her uncle's house, though such storage arrangements with family members were not uncommon.

 When they were lost, her father Sîn-ilî had a deposition taken from the uncle admitting to their loss.
 Amat-Mamu was forced to go to the court so the judges could authorize the creation of new tablets.
 The tablets that Belessunu received as a girl during her own adoption were not reconstituted, for her and her witnesses to that contract had already died.
 The court also ruled that should the previous tablets be found, they were still the sole property of Amat-Mamu.

 The sequence of events describing both the legal dispute and the tablets' loss was documented on the reconstituted tablet.
 The reconstitution meant that some details were lost and inconsistencies were introduced, primarily in the description of the fields.
-The tablet is dated to the 14th year of Samsu-iluna's rule, placing its creation in 1736 BC.
+The tablet is dated to the 14th year of Samsu-iluna's rule, placing its creation around 1736 BC.
 It has been preserved and is designated by archeologists as CT 47.63.
 Amat-Mamu's story is listed on the tablet alongside that of Belessunu, including Belessunu's dedication as a nadītu and her adoption by her aunt.
 The tablet is used in the modern era as a reference to understand Babylonian property and inheritance law.